 Participation in this trip includes enrollment in five Saint Mary's College credits.
 Students take a one-credit course on East African History and Culture on site the first week and then a practicum course for the rest of the six weeks, with one overnight outing in a game park midway through.
 These courses will have both an on-site supervisor and a faculty member at Saint Mary’s who will correspond electronically.

-The total cost for tuition is about $2,400, not including airfare.
-This covers all but souvenirs, snacks, and additional travel opportunities and experiences while in Uganda.
+The program fee for summer 2015 is $4000 which includes round-trip international airfare from Chicago to Entebbe, room and board, and a trip to a game park.
+The program fee covers all expenses except souvenirs, snacks, and additional travel opportunities and experiences while in Uganda.
 Students should plan on an additional $400 or $500 for travel opportunities and souvenirs.

 Students should have rising Senior status in order to apply, and a 2.5 GPA.
 It is expected that the student will be in good disciplinary standing at the College and exhibit the emotional maturity and adaptability to new and different experiences.